giovanniguidi/Seq-2-Seq-OCR/README.md

 - configs: configuration file

-- data_generators: data generator class and data augmentation functions
+- data_generator: data generator class and data augmentation functions

 - dataset: folder containing the dataset and the labels